Skip to content

 PR-based remediation

-Remediation fleets open pull requests with linked evidence: failing check, trace, reproduction steps, and proposed diff.
-Reviewers see the same context the agent used.
+Remediation fleets open pull requests with linked evidence: the failing check, the trace, the reproduction steps, and the proposed diff.
+Reviewers see the same context the agent used to reason, so review is a verification of evidence rather than an act of faith.

 Staging-first remediation

 Agents validate fixes in staging or ephemeral environments before requesting approval.
-Staging policies define data boundaries and which dependencies must be present.
+Staging policy defines data boundaries and which dependencies must be present for the proof to count.
+A fix that passes against a stubbed-out dependency is not yet proof.

-Skipping staging is possible only where policy explicitly allows low-risk classes of change, and those exceptions should be rare.
+Skipping staging is possible only where policy explicitly allows a low-risk class of change.
+Those exceptions should be rare, named, and reviewed.
+The default is that no fix reaches a human approver without a staged result attached.

 Audit logs and evidence

-Every agent action, read, execute, propose, approve, emits an auditable event.
-Evidence bundles attach to tickets and PRs for later review.
+Every agent action, read, execute, propose, and approve, emits an auditable event.
+Evidence bundles attach to tickets and PRs so the reasoning is reconstructable long after the incident is closed.

-Security teams should be able to answer: who authorized this, what did the agent see, what did it change, and what validated the fix?
+Security teams should be able to answer four questions without a forensic project: who authorized this, what did the agent see, what did it change, and what validated the fix.
+This same audit discipline is what makes the security-debt problem tractable, because AI-introduced changes become reviewable artifacts instead of invisible drift in a codebase that is increasingly machine-written.

 RBAC and separation of duties